kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 discriminator.
 LWS computes it from normalized user intent before synthesizing structural Basic ancestors or missing leaves:

-1. A level is active when the user configures policy, constraints, disruption, or claims at that level.
+1. A level is active when the user configures policy, constraints, or disruption at that level.
+Leader and worker are also activated by `resourceClaims`.
 An explicit `leader` or `worker` block activates the shared role level; the enclosing `replica` pointer is only a path and does not by itself activate the replica level.
 2. `spec.scheduling: {}` and `spec.scheduling.replica: {}` are the two special
    empty forms.
 Both normalize to one active replica level with replica Gang.